TLRKiliann/Nextjs-Dashboard/README.md

 (You can use the api free of charge with https://www.ip2location.io/).

-I had some problems with a **window is undefined** error.
+I had some problems, many times, with a **window is undefined** error.
 To solve this problem in my RSC (React Server Component), I simply added :

 `export const dynamic = "force-dynamic";`